Master of Arts in Leadership Studies

 At SOLES, all masters and doctoral students participate in an international experience designed to support the growth of cultural competency.
 Our goal is to inform best practices in working with culturally diverse populations locally, nationally and globally.
 International experiences are approved by each student's faculty advisor and can be credit based or non-credit based activities.

-The program has an exit requirement of a research project.
+The program has an exit requirement of a research/applied project.

 Candidates should confer with their advisor during their first year in the program regarding the selection of their exit requirement.
 Candidates should also refer to the guidelines noted in their Handbook.